Void Indigo: Reception

-Due to the comic's extreme (for the time) portrayal of violence, however, distributor reaction to the first issue of the limited series was negative.
-Critical reaction was harsh for the same reason: in his Comics Buyer's Guide column, "The Law is a Ass", Bob Ingersoll cited the book as being a "crime against humanity".
-In revisiting his columns a decade later, Ingersoll edited his criticism to take out "very inappropriate" assumptions about Gerber, although he still found the series to be "pustulate".
+Critical reaction to Void Indigo and its graphic depiction of violence was harsh: in his Comics Buyer's Guide column, "The Law is a Ass", Bob Ingersoll criticized the graphic novel's "unrelentingly depressing" tone and its depiction of humanity as "debased and depraved and criminal without even one redeeming or marginally good characteristic;" he called the comic itself a "crime against humanity".
+In revisiting his columns a decade later, Ingersoll edited his criticism to take out "very inappropriate" assumptions about Gerber, although he still found Void Indigo to be "pustulate".